osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 | Explorer selection | No detection |
 | Right-click → Properties | **Detected — Trojan:Win32/LsassDump.A — Quarantined** |

-The practical implication: the exfiltration window is real but closes on any operation that forces a content read.
-SMB copy (already completed successfully before this interaction) does not appear to trigger the same on-access scan.
 SMB-based exfiltration (observed in this session) did not trigger the same inspection path that surfaces the file signature.
 The window between dump completion and content-read-triggered detection was operationally sufficient to complete exfiltration.

 5a. **Four distinct Defender behaviours observed across the attack chain:**
    - comsvcs/MiniDump path → CmdLine signature fires, process killed, file never lands